CONTACT THE LONG ISLAND ROOM

 Wednesday, November 12, 2014, 7:00- 8:30 pm

 Brad Harris, Smithtown's Town Historian, has spent many hours researching the life of Lawrence Grant White, son of Stanford and Bessie White, and grandson of Judge John Lawrence Smith and has uncovered a truly remarkable story.
 Lawrence Grant White, like his father, became and architect and was associated with his father's architectural firm, McKim, Mead and White.
-His commissions ranged from residential homes to important civic buildings throughout the United States and oversees.
+His commissions ranged from residential homes to important civic buildings throughout the United States and overseas.
 In addition, however, Lawrence Grant White displayed a great aptitude for diplomatic intelligence and military work, a quality he proved while serving the U.S. Naval Reserve during the First and Second World Wars.
 To register for this program, click here.

 From Slavery to Freedom: New Research on African-American History on Long Island